lcagney/MSDS-Practicum-2/Code/README.md

 #### BB100_Model.ipynb
 The code for the final LGBM model output along with model output exploration.

+#### combine_dataset.sql
+The code to blend the two datasets from data.world together.

 #### data_explore_output.html
 This is output from the Pandas Profiling package.